 There are plenty of incorrectly priced instruments at this moment.
 However, you won’t take advantage of them with a strategy that is easily accessible to a layperson or implemented by tens of publicly accessible funds.
 Someone else with more money or resources has already beat you to it.
 I’m only using market capitalization indexes, because then my strategy is the average of all strategies.
 Yes, I’m only getting the average return, but the average is still very high.

-I’ve read few investment books and investment articles but most of them are intellectually dishonest.
-They spend 300 pages convincing you to not try beating the market and in the end they allocate exactly 5% to emerging markets (EM), when the global market allocates about 13% there (using MSCI’s definition of emerging markets).
+I’ve read a few investment books and investment articles but most of them are intellectually dishonest.
+They spend 300 pages convincing you to not try beating the market and in the end they allocate exactly 5% to emerging markets (EM), when the global market allocates about 10% in EM right now (using MSCI’s definition of emerging markets).
 They don’t explain why 5% is better than 8.647% or any other arbitrary number.
 In fact, printing the percentage in a book is a mistake in my opinion, since it should be a moving target.

-There are valid reasons for not investing exactly 13% in EM, for example because historically they have shown greater risk and higher volatility (which was rewarded with extra 1–2% yearly).
-If you don’t want to take the risk, allocate less than 13%; if you like risk, allocate more.
+There are valid reasons for not investing exactly 10% in EM, for example because historically they have shown greater risk and higher volatility, which was rewarded with extra 1–2% yield.
+If you don’t want to take the risk, allocate less than 10%; if you like risk, allocate more.
 Betterment is the only place where they do it right in my opinion.
 It’s an American investment company (robo-advisor), but their ETF portfolios for various risk levels are completely public and you are free to take inspiration.

 My stock portfolioMy own stock portfolio contains 3 ETFs that span 46 countries from small- to large-cap and contain about 5000 stocks in total.
-They roughly correspond to the MSCI ACWI IMI index that covers about 99% of the global investable market.
+These ETFs roughly correspond to the MSCI ACWI IMI index that covers about 99% of the global investable market.

 - iShares Core MSCI World, accumulating, TER 0.2%.

-Bond investingWhile a lot of the stock investing advice applies to bonds, in addition there is a significant currency risk and bonds are more complex with parameters like credit risk and maturity.
+Bond investingWhile a lot of the stock investing advice applies to bonds (e.g. diversification), in addition there is a significant currency risk and bonds are more complex with parameters like credit risk and maturity.
 I understand bond investing less well and it seems the experts are equally confused.
 My thesis is that I should own multiple currencies, mostly long-term government bonds.
 Some home bias is fine, especially for low-risk portfolios.
+Also, currency hedging pays off for bonds.

 Long-term bonds are more risky but also have higher yields in the long term, so they are fine in a high-risk portfolio.
-I see little reason to own many corporate bonds when I have a lot of stocks.
-Finally, owning multiple currencies is a good hedging strategy.
+I see little reason to own many corporate bonds when I have a lot of stocks, since these two are correlated.

 No cashTraditional advice tells you to keep 5 to 10% of your portfolio in cash, but I don’t do that.
 When you do the math, it’s not worth it.
 I’ve instead bumped the bond allocation percentage and I only keep twice my monthly spending available.